blankworker1/SOLARMINER_ONE/README.md

 ## Research Objectives

-By separating energy input, computational output, and data synthesis into cleanly defined blocks, SolarMiner One enables the study of:
+By separating energy input, computational output, and data synthesis into cleanly defined blocks, OpenSolar One enables the study of:

 - Seasonal variation in solar-powered computation